(4) Good Starter Setups for a Beginning Vapor

-Perhaps a more advanced/intermediate battery setup, like the above iStick 20/30 watt or Innokin iTaste MVP 30 watt, would better suit your needs.
-These use internal non-removeable batteries which can be recharged with a USB charger cord.
+Perhaps a more advanced/intermediate battery setup, like the above iStick 20/30 watt would better suit your needs.
+This uses an internal non-removeable battery which can be recharged with a USB charger cord.
 They will offer:

 - Longer battery time between charges (2 - 3 days) than an eGo battery